-3.7.1 Propensity Score Approach
+8.7.1 Propensity Score Approach

-When ozanimod-treated patients reach 1,000 patient-years of exposure in at least one data source, the study will conduct the propensity score-based analyses for the primary objectives in that data source as described below.
+When ozanimod-treated patients reach 1,000 patient-years of exposure in at least one data source, the study will conduct the PS-based analyses for the primary objectives in that data source as described below.

-Decisions to initiate a specific DMT are influenced by demographic, medical, and clinical factors, and those same factors might be associated with the outcomes of interest.
-In the context of this study where the expected number of patients meeting the case definition is small for some of the outcomes (e.g., SALI), the number of covariates that can be used in a regression model predicting those outcomes is limited.
-To overcome this problem, the set of confounding variables will be summarised into a single summary confounder score, a propensity score.
-The propensity score is the predicted probability of being assigned to a particular treatment conditional on a set of observed covariates.
+Decisions to initiate a specific medication are influenced by demographic, medical, and clinical factors, and those same factors might be associated with the outcomes of interest.
+In the context of this study where the expected number of patients meeting the case definition is small for some of the outcomes (eg, SALI), the number of covariates that can be used in a regression model predicting those outcomes is limited.
+To overcome this problem, the set of confounding variables will be summarised into a single summary confounder score, a PS.
+The PS is the predicted probability of being assigned to a particular treatment conditional on a set of observed covariates.
 Because the models predict not the probability of experiencing the outcome but the probability of being treated with ozanimod in this study, many more variables can be used in the predicting regression model.